syncfusion-content/blazor-docs/blazor/pivot-table/tips-and-tricks-for-best-practices.md

 ## Improve loading performance by referring individual nuget, script and CSS

 To improve the performance of the [Syncfusion Blazor Pivot Table](https://www.syncfusion.com/blazor-components) component during the initial render as well as during certain UI actions, it is suggested that you refer to the individual NuGet package (Syncfusion.Blazor.PivotTable) along with the individual script and CSS files specific to the component.
 In the consolidated package (Syncfusion.Blazor), all the components will be defined, and hence the size of the package will be larger.
 Along with the script and CSS files, the file size will increase since the script and CSS necessary for all the Syncfusion Blazor components will be defined inside them.

 When package, script, and CSS file sizes are larger, there might be a delay or performance lag in rendering the component in certain scenarios compared to the pivot table rendered using individual packages, scripts, and CSS.
 Individual NuGet packages will contain all the necessary and required dependent component sources, along with their script references.
 So, it is not necessary to refer to the dependent component externally while referring to the individual package.

 Refer to the below documentation:
 * [Individual NuGet package](https://blazor.syncfusion.com/documentation/pivot-table/getting-started-webapp)
 * [Adding script and CSS](https://blazor.syncfusion.com/documentation/pivot-table/getting-started-webapp)

+## Data compression

+When loading a large amount of input data (aka, raw data) into the pivot table, this data compression feature allows the input data to be compressed based on the uniqueness of the input data, and unique records will be provided as input for the pivot table's data source property.
+The compressed data will always be used for further operations, reducing looping complexity during internal pivot calculation and improving the pivot table performance.
+For more information on implementing the data compression in the pivot table, you can refer to the documentation [here](https://blazor.syncfusion.com/documentation/pivot-table/virtual-scrolling#data-compression).

+### Best practices for utilizing data compression in pivot table

+#### Unique records vs. Data compression

+When dealing with a large amount of input data, specifically with fewer unique records available in the input data, data compression performs exceptionally well.

+The effectiveness of data compression fails when your input data is entirely made up of more unique records.
+In such circumstances, using data compression in pivot table is not suggested because the primary goal of data compression may not be met.

+#### Unsupported aggregation types

+Avoid setting complex aggregation types like **Average, Populationsdev, Samplestdev, Populationvar, and Samplevar** to the fields available in the pivot report that may hinder the data compression process.

 ## Avoid incorporating column-related features